ioccc-src/winner/faq.md

 <div id="terms">
-### FAQ 6.9: What is the current meaning of the IOCCC terms Author, Entry, and Submission?
+### What is the current meaning of the IOCCC terms Author, Entry, and Submission?
 </div>

 The IOCCC is now attempting to use the following terms: